 The Fraternal Order of the Police—a group of 330,000 members of law enforcement—signed a letter addressed to Republican Speaker Paul Ryan and House leadership.
 They indicated that they would oppose any legislation that penalizes local law enforcement agencies by withholding federal funding or resources meant to coerce complete cooperation with immigration authorities.

-There is no distinction between jurisdictions that limit cooperation with federal immigration enforcement personnel and those that refuse to cooperate (all are sanctuary jurisdictions).
+There is no distinction between Democrat and Republican sanctuary city jurisdictions that limit cooperation with federal immigration enforcement personnel and those that refuse to cooperate (all are sanctuary jurisdictions).
 But there are several reasons that so many jurisdictions choose to limit their degree of cooperation with immigration authorities that have nothing to do with politics.

 Local law enforcement officials have overwhelmingly expressed their concerns over both the policy of holding individuals in accordance with ICE detainers without additional legal authority, and the cost of doing so.
 Even absent the threat of losing future funding, leaders from these jurisdictions conveyed concerns over the cost—settlements, personnel, training, etc.—of compliance and the loss of resources that would otherwise be dedicated to reducing crime in their communities.